Naruto

 Naruto was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from September 1999 to November 2014, with its 700 chapters collected in 72 tankōbon volumes.
 Viz Media licensed the manga for North American production and serialized Naruto in their digital Weekly Shonen Jump magazine.
 The manga was adapted into two anime television series by Pierrot and Aniplex, which ran from October 2002 to March 2017 on TV Tokyo.
 Pierrot also produced 11 animated films and 12 original video animations (OVAs).
 The franchise additionally includes light novels, video games, and trading cards.
-The story continues in Boruto, where Naruto's son Boruto Uzumaki creates his own ninja path as opposed to of following his father's.
+The story continues in Boruto, where Naruto's son Boruto Uzumaki creates his own ninja path as opposed to following his father's.

-Naruto is one of the best-selling manga series of all time, having million copies in circulation worldwide.
+Naruto is one of the best-selling manga series of all time, having sold over million copies in 46 countries.
 It has become one of Viz Media's best-selling manga series; their English translations of the volumes have appeared on USA Today and The New York Timess bestseller list several times, and the seventh volume won a Quill Award in 2006.
 Naruto has been praised for its character development, storylines, and action sequences, though some felt the latter slowed the story down.
 Critics noted that the manga, which contains coming-of-age themes, often incorporates cultural references to Japanese mythology and Confucianism.